LL. B, BCom

 Bonita prides herself on being friendly and approachable with all clients.
 When dealing with estate administration she likes to make the process run as smooth as possible to ensure that the beneficiaries have one less thing to worry about.
 Bonita tries to ensure most estates are wound up within six months, which enables the family to start dealing with the healing process after losing a loved one.

-Diana is our fronts person whom you will most likely encounter when you telephone or call in.
-She is more than happy to assist you with your enquiries and will do so in a friendly, professional and non-judgmental manner.
+Diana is our Receptionist who will most likely greet you when you phone or call in.
+She is more than happy to assist you with your enquiries in a friendly, professional and non-judgmental manner.